cylc/cylc-doc/src/suite-design-guide/portable-suites.rst

        [[upload_niwa]]  # NIWA-specific product upload.
            inherit = HPC

-To make this portable, refactor it into a core flow.cylc file that contains the clean site-independent workflow configuration and loads all site-specific settings from an include-file at the end:
+To make this portable, refactor it into a core :cylc:conf:`flow.cylc` file that contains the clean site-independent workflow configuration and loads all site-specific settings from an include-file at the end:

 .. code-block:: cylc